SceneAround: Set

-Austrian Bernhard Hammer designed the set for the musical production, directed by Theu Boermans.
+Austrian Bernhard Hammer designed the set at TheaterHangaar for the musical production, under the direction of Theu Boermans.
 The set is built around the auditorium, revealed by the moving panels.
 While the audience rotates to a new scene, the scene transformations are achieved by the motion of the auditorium, the movement of the projection panels and any live action in front of the screens.
 By using theatrical masking techniques, the reference to the actual location is avoided.

 Technique

 The control of the turntable revolving auditorium and the screens are automated and linked to the sound and projection cues.

 Company

 Designers, engineers and companies that contributed to the initial production started the company SceneAround.
 The company wants to create similar theatrical venues around the world.